The Louisville Conference on Literature and Culture Since 1900

 The Louisville Conference on Literature and Culture since 1900 is an international event attracting more than three hundred participants annually.
 Scholars working in all languages and literatures are invited to submit proposals on any topic pertaining to literature and culture since 1900.
 The Conference also welcomes submissions by creative writers.
 Reading committees select the best critical and creative works; the papers are then grouped for presentation at sectional meetings held on our campus.
 The conference also hosts national and international Group Societies.

+Now entering its 49th year, the conference will take place on the University of Louisville campus from February 24 to 26, 2022.
 For this year's conference and the Call for Papers, see the conference website.

 Deptartment of English